 1. Pingle’s Farm Market

 Pingle’s Farm Market brings high-quality farm-fresh food & lots of fun to the Durham Region!
-Pingle’s Farm is located on 148 acres of land and hosts various pick-your-own apples, pumpkin & sunflower experiences alongside their famous corn maze and year-round farm market.
+Pingle’s Farm is located on 148 acres and hosts pick-your-own apples, pumpkins & sunflower experiences, along with its famous corn maze and year-round farm market.
 The pick-your-own experience starts in the late summer, with apples and pumpkins.

 Hours: